Destiny1980/Left4Dead2VR_HD_Remaster/README.md

 [Demo Video](https://youtu.be/rcQBNVXs6Fg?t=44)

+Stalvey#1836 — 6/21/2022 at 7:49 AM
+"Hey I tried your mod with your exact settings and it was running much better.
+Basically 120fps constant with drops to high 80s low 90s during waves.
+Overall much more consistent."

 ***Beta stages of building and testing.
 This should be functional but I need feedback.***.

 This provides CPU optimization, graphics improvements from other mods, and overall great baseline performance.